 Another upside of Portugal is that it is a year-round surf destination.
-Experienced surfers should plan their trips between September and April, when the winter storms off the Atlantic bring the largest swells with the most consistency.
+Advanced surfers and intermediate surfers alike should plan their trips between September and April, when the winter storms off the Atlantic bring the largest swells with the most consistency.
 But if you can only get away during summertime, no problems.
 The waves keep on rolling between May and September, only with less consistency and size.
 Still, it might just be a matter of being on the lookout for a swell, then chasing it once you are there.

 Piha, New Zealand: One of the closest spots to check once you land in NZ, just 50k’s from the airport.